 This pump is not equipped with a plug for filling the pump casing.
 To fill the pump, remove the discharge line and add approximately 1 gallon (3,8 liters) of clean liquid.
 Reconnect the discharge line and proceed with pump operation.

 STARTING

-Consult the operating manual furnished with the power source before attempting to start the power source.
+Consult the operations manual furnished with the motor.